DaVinci-10/v4l2-ctrl-macros-for-Klipper/README.md

 # v4l2-ctrl-macros-for-Klipper
-V4L Camera controls Focus, Pan-Tilt-Zoom macros for use in Klipper
+V4L Camera controls Focus, Pan-Tilt-Zoom macros for use in Klipper This requires G-Code Shell Command to be installed.

-copy to your config folder and add include to printer.cfg
+Then copy to your config folder and add include to printer.cfg

 **[include v4lctls.cfg]**